Last updated on August 30, 2020

-For that reason, I want to settle my tax bill today while I know where I stand and what I owe.
+I don’t invest in tax-sheltered retirement accounts because I want to settle my tax bill today while I know where I stand and what I owe.

 So let’s say you withdrawal $10,000 during your first year of retirement and have no other source of income.
 Using the 2020 tax brackets shown above, 10% of that $10,000 will go to the IRS.